soufianeaghbal/SQL_retail_sales_project/README.md

 ## Findings

 - **Sales Distribution**: Sales are distributed across multiple product categories, showing differences in performance between categories.
--**High-Value Transactions**: The dataset includes transactions with total sales greater than 1000, indicating the presence of higher-value purchases.
+- **High-Value Transactions**: The dataset includes transactions with total sales greater than 1000, indicating the presence of higher-value purchases.
--**Time-Based Patterns**: Sales activity varies across different times of the day (morning, afternoon, evening), highlighting shifts in customer purchasing behavior.
+- **Time-Based Patterns**: Sales activity varies across different times of the day (morning, afternoon, evening), highlighting shifts in customer purchasing behavior.
--**Customer Behavior**: The analysis identifies top customers based on total spending and shows how customers are distributed across categories.
+- **Customer Behavior**: The analysis identifies top customers based on total spending and shows how customers are distributed across categories.
--**Monthly Trends**: Average sales vary by month, helping highlight the best-performing periods within each year.
+- **Monthly Trends**: Average sales vary by month, helping highlight the best-performing periods within each year.

 ## Reports

--**Sales Overview**: Summary of total orders and overall sales performance across categories.
+- **Sales Overview**: Summary of total orders and overall sales performance across categories.
--**Category Performance**: Breakdown of sales and customer activity by product category.
+- **Category Performance**: Breakdown of sales and customer activity by product category.
--**Time Analysis**: Distribution of orders based on time of day (shift analysis).
+- **Time Analysis**: Distribution of orders based on time of day (shift analysis).
--**Customer Analysis**: Identification of top customers and unique customer counts per category.
+- **Customer Analysis**: Identification of top customers and unique customer counts per category.

 ## Conclusion